snimu/blog/contents/why-multi-epoch-training-works/article.md

 Both problems are solved by training for more epochs.
 Yes, they would also be solved by simply training on more non-repeated data as long as it contains some of the same facts, but that's not always available.
 The point is that training for multiple epochs will help the model understand a given dataset better, and is sometimes the only possible way to get more high-quality tokens.
 (Problem 2&mdash;the model being too dumb at the start of training&mdash;could maybe be softened by pre-pre-training on common token n-grams, a formal language, or other token sequences that can be auto-generated but are not missed when forgotten, but multi-epoch training is just such a simple solution if you have the compute)

-## Random sampling vs. curriculum learning
+## On random sampling

-The same arguments about multi-epoch training helped me build intuition on why randomly sampled batches work so well, and on one thing that might work for curriculum learning.
+The same arguments about multi-epoch training helped me build intuition on why randomly sampled batches work so well.

 Randomly sampled batches benefit from mostly containing non-related samples within one batch, because a model cannot contextualize one sample in a batch with another sample in the same batch.
 Random sampling makes it likely that related information is presented in separate batches and can thus build upon itself.

-For curriculum learning, this implies that it's better if related concepts and information are spread out over the batches rather than collecting them into a single batch each.
-It might be even better to keep related texts in different but adjacent batches (or maybe do that in the first batch then spread them out in subsequent batches?
-Or the other way around?
-I could come up with an explanation for both of these being better than the other so I don't actually know).
-This entire section is quite speculative though.

 ## Small-batch training